Federal government now turning to Amazon, Overstock for ‘micro-purchases’

 The contracts represent a major step forward for the government when it comes to routine purchases, experts say.
 It fast-tracks the procurement process for pens, desk chairs and other easily attainable items through Amazon Business, the company’s business-to-business platform, Overstock or Thermo Fisher.
 (Amazon founder and chief executive Jeff Bezos owns The Washington Post.)

-GSA estimated that open-market purchases on government credit cards amount to $6 billion annually.
+GSA estimated open-market purchases on government credit cards amount to $6 billion annually.

-“It’s kind of absurd that they don’t have something like this already,” Bradley Safalow, chief executive of PAA Research, said.
+“It’s kind of absurd that they don’t have something like this already,” said Bradley Safalow, chief executive of PAA Research.
 “This presents an opportunity to save a lot of money for the federal government and in a way where they’ll know more about what’s being bought.”

 GSA Administrator Emily Murphy said the contract, which comes at no cost, was “an important step in offering a solution for purchasing commercial products online that protects our federal supply chain against malicious and counterfeit goods, furthering our national security.”